-Qantas appoints new CEO Vanessa Hudson as Alan Joyce steps down
+Vanessa Hudson: Qantas appoints first female CEO as Alan Joyce steps down

 The airline suffered a turbulent spell under Mr Joyce, posting record losses during the Covid-19 pandemic.

-It also weathered severe criticism over cancelled flights, lost luggage and delays, but bounced back earlier this year with half-year profits of A$1.4bn.
+It also weathered severe criticism over cancelled flights, lost luggage and delays, but bounced back earlier this year with half-year profits of A$1.4bn (£742.6m, $928.7m)

-Ms Hudson said it was "an absolute honour" to take over as CEO.
+Ms Hudson, who has served in senior roles at Qantas for almost 30 years, said it was "an absolute honour" to become CEO of an "exceptional company".

-"This is an exceptional company full of incredibly talented people," she said in a statement.

-Mr Goyder said Alan Joyce had done a "superb job" in his 15 years as CEO, and had positioned Qantas for a "bright future".
+Mr Goyder said Alan Joyce had done a "superb job" in his 15 years in the top job, and highlighted the other challenges he faced, including the 2008 financial crisis and record oil prices.

-"He's faced more than his fair share of challenges and he's managed them exceptionally well - from the global financial crisis, to record oil prices, to intense competitive pressures and the Covid crisis."

-Alan Joyce said he was stepping down having steered the airline through its Covid recovery plan .
+Alan Joyce said stepping down was a "bittersweet moment", having steered the airline through its pandemic recovery plan .